Satisfactory Academic Progress-SAP

 - Quantitative (PACE) - Satisfactory Completion of Semester Hours Requirement - Students must also successfully complete and pass 67% of all courses they attempt.
 Grades of A, B, C, D, F, P, I, MG and W are all considered attempted hours.
 All transfer and repeat hours are included in this calculation.
+Courses dropped within the first 3 weeks of the semester will not be included in the calculation.
 Please refer to the Financial Aid Satisfactory Academic Progress Standards charts for Undergraduate Students, Graduate Students, Law Students and PhD Students.

 PACE = Total Number of credit hours successfully completed

 |Percentage of cumulative attempted hours a student must complete to remain eligible for Federal Student Aid

 |Students must successfully complete:

 ||67% of attempted courses|